rscarlisle/yeoman_install_guide/Readme.md

 ##Installing Yeoman Correctly, The First Time

-"Installations are tricky.
+Installations are tricky.
 Just like deployments.
 You read an article or see a cool video on how to use cutting edge tools to optimize Javascript workflow development, and you decide to try it out.
 Suddenly it's 10 hours later and 3am in the morning, and you're completely lost in the woods!
 Somehow, the project that you were told was so simple, has totally wasted 10 hours of your life.
-You know, 10 hours here and another 10 there - really starts to add up!"
+You know, 10 hours here and another 10 there - really starts to add up!

 I'm writing the article I wish I had read before whimsically deciding to install Yeoman.
 Let's assume you're eager to get Yeoman installed on your Mac and don't have the luxury of burning 10 hours of time.